tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 OK, I'm not proud of this `UPDATE` function.
 Because some documents have their document identifier matching the `name` field but other documents have a random string for their document identifier it's not possible to update the `name` field.
 In a real app the document identifiers would be standardized one way or the other.
 The two buttons are a poor user interface.
 In a real app the `Submit` button would be gone, with realtime data filling the view fields. `UPDATE` may seem like a simple CRUD function but it's actually the most complex because it has to let the user select a document, update one or more fields, without changing the document identifier.

+## Custom Objects and Data Converters

+One of the most frustrating parts of using Firebase with Typescript is handling the returning data without using the data type `any`.
+I count six variables typed as `any` in our controller:

+* `querySnapshot` receives the collection `scientists` in the `getDocs()` data READ once function
+* `q` receives the collection that results from a query, i.e., a subset of the complete collection in the database
+* `doc`, `docElement`, `docElement`, and `docElement` are the elements (scientists) of these collections when we iterate through the collections using `forEach()`.

+All of these are type `Scientist` or are arrays of `Scientist` elements.
+Let's get rid of these `any` types.